Kirsti Bergstø: Party deputy leader

 She was elected the party's deputy leader on 18 March 2017.

 From April to September 2022, she was acting party leader while Audun Lysbakken was on parental leave.

 Party leader

 Following Lysbakken's announced departure as leader, Bergstø was floated as a possible contender to succeed him, alongside Torgeir Knag Fylkesnes and Kari Elisabeth Kaski.
 Bergstø officially declared her candidacy on 9 December.
 The party election committee unanimously designated her as party leader on 1 February 2023.
 She was formally elected leader on 18 March.
+She was re-elected at the 2025 party convention along with deputy leader Marian Hussein and with Lars Haltbrekken replacing outgoing deputy leader Torgeir Knag Fylkesnes.